jvantuyl/pydtls/README.txt

 packages should therefore not be required on machines with CPython 2.7.
 The version of OpenSSL distributed with PyDTLS 0.1.0 is 1.0.1c.

+For MacOS X, the OpenSSL comes built in, but it's too old.
+To use PyDTLS, it's necessary to build and install a newer OpenSSL version.
+Since Mac's can be fairly sensitive to how OpenSSL is updated, systems like HomeBrew and MacPorts provide an environment that will more simply build it for you.
+If you use either of these, PyDTLS will look in their default install locations for updated libraries.

 The OpenSSL version used by PyDTLS can be determined from the values of *sslconnection's* DTLS_OPENSSL_VERSION_NUMBER, DTLS_OPENSSL_VERSION, and DTLS_OPENSSL_VERSION_INFO.
 These variables